How to extract your profits from your limited company – a simple guide

 If the company would be liable to tax under IR35 then a salary should be paid and there is little scope to pay dividends.
 Otherwise, salary should be paid up to the secondary threshold for NIC if you are a sole employee or up to the income tax personal allowance threshold if there are two or more employees (including yourself) assuming that the company has sufficient funds.
 If you have no other earnings then you should pay at least above the lower earnings limit (currently £120 per week) to ensure that you get your state pension credit.

 Provided that the company is not subject to IR35 then after the salary up to £9500 (if you are the sole employee, the company will have employers NIC of £98.25 to pay) or £12500, dividends should be considered.
 Dividends can only be paid if the company has sufficient distributable profits.
-The benefit of paying dividends is not as marked as it was before 6th April 2016.
 The current rates of tax on dividends are £2000 at 0% and any remaining personal allowance is also charged at 0%, Basic rate band 7.5%, Higher rate band 32.5% and Additional rate band 38.1%.

 3. Reimbursement of expenses